Anonymous vs. Open Egg Donation (and the In-Between)

 The Donor Sibling Registry, also known as the DSR, is one way for intended parents to stay in touch with their egg donor without breaching identity.
 This forum was created to allow offspring who desire contact with others who are genetically related to have a platform to communicate.
 If the intended parent likes the idea of having the option of contacting the egg donor in the future without having to share personal contact information, the DSR is a perfect and inexpensive way to stay connected.

-Donor Sibling Registry Membership
+How Does Donor Sibling Registry Work?

 It is the responsibility of the intended parent to pay for the egg donor’s lifetime membership fee.
-Once the payment has been made to DSR, a staff member will contact both parties with instructions on setting up the log-in.
+Once the payment has been made to DSR, a staff member will contact both parties with instructions on setting up the login.
 Each party creates a generic username.
 We recommend using the donors’ agency ID number somewhere in the username, such as Donor Nexus Intended Parent 1000.
 The donor will also create a generic username, such as Donor Nexus Egg Donor 1000.
 Once both have set up their log-in, each can begin posting.
-Postings can consist of updates on the offspring, questions about the donor’s medical history or photos of the offspring over the years.
-By registering with the DSR, intended parents are offering their offspring with the opportunity to get to know their genetic relatives.
+Postings can consist of updates on the offspring, questions about the donor’s medical history, or photos of the offspring over the years.
+By registering with the DSR, intended parents are offering their offspring the opportunity to get to know their genetic relatives.

-For others who don’t desire direct communication but want the option for their offspring to contact the egg donor, the intended parents can request the donor to sign an addendum to her agreement.
-The addendum allows the offspring to contact the clinic or agency at the age of 18 in order to get in touch with the egg donor.
+For others who don’t desire direct communication but want the option for their offspring to contact the egg donor, the intended parent(s) can request the donor to sign an addendum to her agreement.
+The addendum allows the offspring to contact the clinic or agency at the age of 18 to get in touch with the egg donor.
 The clinic or agency will contact the egg donor on behalf of the offspring.
 If the egg donor is willing to have contact with the offspring at that time, the clinic or agency will exchange contact information.

 From there on, the egg donor and offspring decide the type of relationship they desire.
 One thing to keep in mind about this option is that this does not bind the egg donor to having contact with the offspring.
-The egg donor signs the addendum at the time of donation so over the course of 18+ years, things can change for the egg donor.
+The egg donor signs the addendum at the time of donation.
+However, over the course of 18+ years, things can change for the egg donor.
 She may not be willing to share her contact information with the offspring at that time.
 However, most egg donors will not agree to sign this addendum unless they are committed to giving the option to the child to reach out at age 18.

 Find Comfort in Your Wide Selection of Options